Client Asset Protection Rules: MiFID Compliance and Segregation Workflows for Officers

 Cyprus firms face quite particular challenges in asset safeguarding, considerations including:

-Invest in continuous training to remain aligned with MiFID II and prepare for MiFID III.
+• Invest in continuous professional development to remain aligned with current MiFID II provisions and systematically prepare for upcoming MiFID III revisions.

 Training and Skills Development